kshitijsankesara/Logistic-Regression-using-Python/README.md

 * Classification Report
 * AUC-ROC Curve

-Later, I performed **K-fold cross validation** to improve both the models.
+Later, I performed **K-fold cross validation** to improve the accuracy for both the models and find the best parameters.